omar-polo/gmid/README.md

     make

-If the configure scripts fails to pick up something, please open an isuse or notify me via email.
+If the configure scripts fails to pick up something, please open an issue or notify me via email.

 To install execute: